 Other benefits include support for open, common data types including CSV/TSV, Parquet, SequenceFile, and RCFile.
 Files can even be compressed using GZip or Snappy, with other data types and compression methods in the works.

 Spectrum will allow Looker users to dramatically increase the depth and breadth of the data that they are able to analyze.
 Extremely complex queries can now be run over vast amounts of data at unprecedented scale.

-Looker’s native integration, combined with Redshift Spectrum offers the possibility of an infinitely scalable data lake/data warehouse, exciting new modeling opportunities, and expanded insights for businesses.
+Looker’s native integration, combined with Redshift Spectrum offers the possibility of near-infinitely scalable data lake/data warehouse, exciting new modeling opportunities, and expanded insights for businesses.
 Data stored in Redshift and S3 can be modeled together, then queried simultaneously from Looker.
 For example, extremely large datasets, or datasets that are subject to extremely complex queries, can be stored in S3 and take advantage of the processing power of Spectrum.
 The new feature will also allow for hybrid data models, where newer data is stored in Redshift and historical data is stored in S3, or where dimension tables and summarized fact tables are stored in Redshift, while the underlying raw data is stored in S3.
 A well designed data storage architecture, combined with the power of a Looker model, will allow Looker users to easily traverse between data aggregated from terabytes of raw data stored in the original Redshift cluster, down to the individual events that comprise the aggregations that live in S3.

 With this functionality users have access to more data, deeper insights and blazing fast performance from one data platform.